sashapr/toronto-airbnb/README.md

 - Page with listings for corresponding location: <span style="color:MediumSeaGreen">`https://www.airbnb.ca/s/District--City--ST/homes`</span>  (where ST = State or Province, Districts = neighborhood within a City, for example Deerpark in city Toronto)
 - Page with a specific listing: <span style="color:MediumSeaGreen">`http://www.airbnb.ca/rooms/listing_id`</span> (where listing_id = integer ID)

-Initial plan to get all the data:
+This was the initial plan to get the data:
 1. Go through all pages with listings for every district in Toronto to get IDs
 2. Go through every home individual page to get detailed information

 Then I realized that Airbnb has a limit in showing number of pages per district.
-For example, <span style="color:MediumSeaGreen">`https://www.airbnb.ca/s/Downtown-Toronto--Toronto/homes`</span> shows 300+ homes, but customer can browse only through first 17 pages (which is understandable, rarely we list through more pages and Airbnb can optimize its speed).
-Thus, to get all homes, I need to apply additional filter within function which will scrape pages for IDs.
+For example, <span style="color:MediumSeaGreen">`https://www.airbnb.ca/s/Downtown-Toronto--Toronto/homes`</span> shows 300+ homes, but customer can browse only through the first 17 pages (which is understandable, rarely we list through more pages and therefore Airbnb can optimize its speed).
+Thus, to get all listings, I need to apply additional filter within function which scrapes pages for IDs.
 I have chosen pricing filter.
 For example, one of the pages I scrape may look: <span style="color:MediumSeaGreen">`https://www.airbnb.ca/s/Downtown-Toronto--Toronto/homes?price_min=40&price_max=62`</span>.
 Pricing step changes dynamically to optimize the speed of scraping.
 I start with average price and then decrease it by 2 in every iteration which returns more than 17 pages.

 Additionally, while testing functions, I noticed that some listings may appear under different Districts.
-Therefore, I need additionally to get neighboorhood data by using latitude and longiture coordinates.
-I use geopy library to reverse scrape this information.
+Therefore, I need to get neighboorhood data by using latitude and longiture coordinates.
+I use [geopy](https://pypi.org/project/geopy) library to reverse scrape this information.

 The updated scraping plan:
 1. Go through all pages with listings for every district in Toronto to get IDs, apply pricing filter where needed